MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

 titlebold: Creating an accessibility go-to-market strategy
 titlenormal: through heart, harmony, and hunger
 preview: img/sticky-notes1.jpg
 notice: For legal reasons I am not able to show project details.
 I am able to discuss the generalized process and am available to discuss in more detail upon request.
 date: 2022-10-02T16:42:06.511Z
 newdate: 2022-11-10T16:42:06.547Z
 client: Insight Enterprises
 logo: img/insight-logo.png
 role: Accessibility Specialist
-team: National UX Manager, Software Engineers, UX Designers
 tags:
   - accessibility
-technology: Project Management, Triage, Documentation, Digital Strategy
+technology: Project Management, Triaging issues, Documentation, Digital Strategy
 duration: 7 weeks
-theme: purple
 introheading: "I started with one main goal: bring change in how Insight markets accessibility."
 introbody: >-
   ### Overview:

   Insight’s Digital Innovation team works closely with designers, developers, and techology experts to help companies implement next-generation digital solutions from the discovery to delivery phase.

-  **Problem:** <br/>
-  Accessibility as an integrated solution was lacking, resulting the delivery of inaccessible products.
+  **Problem:** <br/> Accessibility as an integrated solution was lacking, resulting the delivery of inaccessible products.

-  **Plan:** <br/>
-  Through thoughful internal planning and education a small team was formed of like-minded and skilled individuals to launch a go-to-market strategy for Insight as an upcoming leader in the field.
+  **Plan:** <br/> Through thoughful internal planning and education a small team was formed of like-minded and skilled individuals to launch a go-to-market strategy for Insight as an upcoming leader in the field.
+We would start with a client bid.

   Insight knew the importance of accessibility, but did not have a strong stance on offering it to clients.
 Accessible practices were completed at the discretion of the individual consultant.
 Clients were not being educated and teammates were not being held accountable for designing and developing according to WCAG guidelines.
-During 2019 the collective of individuals with the knowledge to take on accessibility solutions came together to take accessibility within the company as a nice to have to a best in class integrated solution.
+During 2019 the collective of individuals with the knowledge to take on accessibility solutions came together to take accessibility within the company from a nice to have, to a best in class integrated solution.
+theme: purple
 typed_list:
   - type: fifty_fifty
     background: Blank
     right_side:
       content_options:
         - type: heading3
           heading03: Discovery and ideation
         - type: generic_content
           generic_content: >-
             ### Heart for user (and client) experience

             Most of our team knew how to integrate accessibility into the design and development process, but we didn’t have a formal audit methodology.

             **The first week consisted of research:**

             * Who is the client and what are their needs? (some of this was provided in the bid brief)